sovata8/RevealingTableViewCell/README.md

 Inside the cell's default `contentView`, put and connect `uiView_revealedContent_left` and/or `uiView_revealedContent_right` subviews.
 Pin them using AutoLayout to the corresponding sides of your cell.
 Fix their widths.
 Make sure they are behind the `uiView_mainContent`.

 ### Making the cells close when needed (optional)
-Usually, you would want cells to automatically close whenever you scroll the tableview, or when another cell is slided sideways.
+Usually, you would want cells to automatically close whenever you scroll the tableview, or when another cell is swiped sideways.
 To achieve this, use the provided tableview extension function `closeAllCells(exceptThisOne:)`.
 Here is an example (from the example project):

 ```swift
 // Close all cells when the tableview starts scrolling vertically